 The existing site for the new El Camino Hospital Behavioral Healthcare Services building had a park-like feel defined by mature trees and elegant landscaping, characterized by a mature tree canopy and understory mix of shrubs and groundcovers.
 For the redesigned site, BFS retained two heritage oaks to maintain the mature character of the entrance.
 Four inner courtyards provide opportunities for inpatient and outpatients to be outside in both supervised and unsupervised conditions.
 Each courtyard is designed to be serene and contemplative, while also maximizing the safety and usable space available.
 Water and art features add interest and create a calming atmosphere in the spacious gardens.

-This focus on the quality of the user experience extends throughout the site design.
-Patient rooms will be screened from the entrance drive with a planted berm and corten steel retaining wall.
-Pedestrian access will be improved through the use of special paving and formal planting near roadways.
-Lighting will be added to make the pedestrian spaces more safe and attractive at night.
-And as part of an ongoing effort to reduce water use and reduce the impact of the project on the water system, all planting is selected for low water use and drought-tolerance, with an irrigation system that is of the highest efficiency possible.
-Stormwater will be mitigated onsite as part of an integrated campus-wide stormwater treatment plan.
+This focus on the quality of user experience extends throughout the site design.
+Patient rooms are screened from the entrance drive with a planted berm and Corten steel retaining wall.
+Pedestrian access is improved using special paving and formal planting near roadways.
+Low level lighting makes the pedestrian spaces safer and more appealing at night.
+To reduce landscape water use and mitigate the project impact on the water system, all planting was selected for low water use and drought-tolerance.
+Stormwater is mitigated onsite as part of an integrated campus-wide stormwater treatment plan.